-I worked downstairs in the editing area.
-The hallways were an obstacle course of film clip bins, it almost looked like a laundry matte.
+I worked in the basement of the building where the editing room area was located.
+The hallway was an obstacle course of film clip bins; it almost looked like a laundry matte.
 Each of the large canvas bins were on wheels, with a metal bar at the top and from the bar hung clips of celluloid.
 The walls inside the edit rooms were covered with scraps of hand scribbled and type-written paper, scotch taped haphazardly into paragraphs.
-At the time nearly half of the edit rooms were flatbed film editing, and the other half were these clunky joystick driven video edit bays.
+At the time nearly half of the edit rooms were flatbed film editing, and the other half were these clunky joystick-driven video edit bays.

 I quickly graduated from Long Island University in just three years because I couldn’t wait to hit the streets of New York City.
 I passed out my resumes everywhere, knocking on every production company’s door.
 I finally landed my first full-time job with an animation company called Dolphin Productions.

-I left Dolphin to work at a bigger Post Production house who had some very big clients, and there I had an eye opening experience into the entertainment industry.
+I left Dolphin to work at a bigger Postproduction house MTI, who had some very big clients, and there I had an eye-opening experience into the entertainment industry.
 I worked on MTV videos which was thrilling!
-I worked on the B52’s “Roam Around the World” video, The Cure, Jesus Jones and I also worked on a television series which had a multitude of live action and animated effects shot on green-screen.
+I worked on the B52’s “Roam Around the World” video, The Cure, Jesus Jones and I also worked on a television series which had a multitude of live action and animated effects shot on green screen.
 A children’s show called Pee Wee’s Playhouse.

 I continued my journey freelancing at a variety of production companies all over New York City as both a film editor, a video editor, and an animator.
 I edited small and large advertising campaigns such as Kings Dominion for the Virginia Parks Department, and Miller Genuine Draft and Ford Truck commercials, however I was enamored with the growth of technology and especially the digital revolution, which had taken a foothold in the television and film industries.
 The last 35mm film commercial I worked on was the Xerox Revolution campaign for an advertising agency called Backer, Spielvogel, Bates and I won my first big award, a Clio Award.